 More problematic, this workaround results in a lack of options for the viewer.
 Viewers must click on the two videos separately; they can’t play them in full-screen mode, as that will show only one video at a time.
 This can give an unprofessional feel to your broadcast.

-The one real advantage to a dual broadcast channel workaround– it’s fairly easy to acheive.
+The one real advantage to a dual broadcast channel workaround– it’s fairly easy to achieve.
 In situations where it’s not important to give your broadcast a polished, professional appearance — for example, when you’re making the broadcast purely for information purposes — this may be the best way to approach it.

 Another way to achieve a split-screen effect is via multiple computers (one for each camera view).
 Then, you combine the input from each computer into a single stream to broadcast.
 This method is fairly expensive, however.
 Like the dual broadcast channel workaround, this too presents new technical challenges, which we’ll cover shortly.

 To set up this workaround, each camera or other video feed source (such as a video game program) must display on a distinct computer.
 Make sure all computers connect to the same network.
 Then, run the encoding software on another computer to create the final broadcast.
 Create a screen capture (in Wirecast, a “Desktop Presenter”) for each of the computers.
 Finally, put them all together in the final broadcast in your desired configuration.

 The expense of this approach comes from the cost of multiple computers and multiple licenses for stream broadcast software.
 It can also incur high bandwidth costs, due to many computers operating on the same network.
 This can increase the total Internet speed you require to broadcast effectively.